haacked/haacked.com/_posts/archived/2004-02-29-styling-rss-entries-in-an-aggregator.aspx.markdown

 ---
 layout: post
-title: "Styling Rss entries in an Aggregator"
+title: Styling Rss entries in an Aggregator
 date: 2004-02-29 -0800
 comments: true
 disqus_identifier: 216
 categories: []
+redirect_from: "/archive/2004/02/28/styling-rss-entries-in-an-aggregator.aspx/"
 ---

 I'm working on a project to add beauty back to the blogging experience, even when read by an Rss Aggregator.